brendanml/brendanml/README.md

 # Hi, I'm Brendan

-Full stack developer specializing in React, Express, Mongo, and everything Node.
+<p>Full stack developer specializing in React, Express, Mongo, and everything Node.</p>
-Strong focus on machine learning and data during my undergraduate at the University of Victoria
+<p>Strong focus on machine learning and data during my undergraduate at the University of Victoria.</p>

 # Languages, Libraries, Frameworks, and other Tools
 <div>